AdrianaStanescu/AdrianaStanescu/FinalProject/README.md

 The user should be able to login using a registered account

-The user should be able to browse the store

-The user should be able to add a product to the cart

-The user should be able to customise the cart (add, update, delete)

 The user should be able to search

 The user should be able to reset their password via email

 The user should be able to change password or email

-The user should be able to user the application on mobile also (mobile friendly)

 # 1 Testing section